helenaglow/helenaglow/README.md

 ### Hello!
 I'm Helena 🌱

 I am wrapping up my 4th year of CS at the University of Toronto.
-This year, I am learning...
+I am currently learning...
-- **CSC486:** Knowledge Representation and Reasoning
-- **CSC428:** Human Computer Interaction
+- **CSC428:** Human-Computer Interaction
 - **CSC413:** Neural Networks and Deep Learning
 - **CSC300:** Computers & Society
 - **STA414:** Statistical Methods for Machine Learning II
-- **STA304:** Surveys, Sampling and Observational Data
-- **VIC245:** Science Wars: Society and the Limits of Scientific Knowledge

 I am also working on...
 - Research with [CSSLab](https://csslab.cs.toronto.edu/) at the University of Toronto